 - Helping our immune cells to move to areas of greatest need when you have an infection.

 When the flow of lymph is impeded or blocked, then you develop oedema (tissue swelling).
 As such there is a build-up of toxic wastes and potential for dysregulation of the nerve synapses.
-For women going into or through menopause, this means that we can experience aching legs, muscles, tingling and yes, we can’t shift our weight either.
-For many, as Rasika did, they notice the rings on their hands getting tighter as well.
+For women going into or through menopause, this means that we can experience aching legs, bloating, larger limbs, tingling and yes, we find it harder to shift our weight as well.

 When our lymphatic system isn’t functioning well, the removal of excess proteins and wastes from the space between our cells (interstitial spaces) is affected.
-But this removal is an absolutely essential function, which can lead to all sorts of muscle pain and other health changes too.
+But this removal is an absolutely essential function for our health as we age.

 Knowing that our lymphatic system is ageing is important.

 An ageing lymphatic system doesn’t work as well as it used to.
 This means that we can build up toxins in our cells and it can’t clear excess nitrates that arrive in our body from diets that are high in fats and proteins – and yes, all animal proteins are high in fat.
-Think about that statement for a minute before you go on that Paleo or Keto diet. 😊
+If you feel swollen and overweight, then start with reducing animal fats in your diet and have healthier plant fats instead.
+These help with reducing inflammation.

 The main changes that occur in our ageing lymphatic vessels are: